mkieblesz/local-workspace/README.md

 Testing services via proxy:

-- `make ultimate` setups everything up
+- `make run-host-proxy ultimate`
-- `make run-proxy` and go to `local-proxy.trade.great` to explore website as it is in prod environments through proxy container
+- go to `local-proxy.trade.great` to test services as they are in prod environments through proxy container
 - `ctrl+c` from tab where services are running
 - `make stop-dbs` stops db containers